Subaru-PFS/drp_doc/simulatorUser/installation.rst

 The Simulator requires the LSST stack
-(at least up to and including the afw package), the `fitsio`_ python module (which is not provided in the LSST stack), and the datamodel, drp_instdata and drp_instmodel PFS packages.
+(at least up to and including the afw package), the `fitsio`_ python module (which is not provided in the LSST stack), and the datamodel, drp_stella, drp_instdata and drp_instmodel PFS packages.

 .. _fitsio: https://pypi.org/project/fitsio/

-We recommend you install and ``setup`` the PFS 2D DRP software, (which includes the LSST stack and the datamodel PFS package), and then install fitsio and the remaining PFS packages.
+We recommend you install and ``setup`` the PFS 2D DRP software, (which includes the LSST stack and the datamodel and drp_stella PFS packages), and then install fitsio and the remaining PFS packages.

 You can check for the existence of the fitsio python module with